master-of-zen/Av1an/README.md

 * [Rav1e](https://github.com/xiph/rav1e) For Rav1e encoder
 * [SVT-AV1](https://github.com/OpenVisualCloud/SVT-AV1) For SVT-AV1 encoder

-Install all requirements listed in `requirements` file If installed programs don't added to enviroment variable, executables can be put in same folder with av1an
+Install all requirements listed in `requirements` file.
+If installed programs don't added to enviroment variable, executables can be put in same folder with av1an
 Run with command: `python -i ./avian.py params..`